How to Become a Neonatal (NICU) Nurse

 Neonatal nurses care for infants with exceptional medical needs.
 Like other healthcare careers, experience, certification, and additional education affect day-to-day responsibilities.

-Like a certification, an MSN with a specialization in neonatal care may qualify graduates for a career change or advancement.
+Like a certification, an MSN with a specialization in neonatal care may qualify you for a career change or advancement.
 Neonatal nurse practitioners with this degree provide advanced care and perform other specialized roles.

 Neonatal Nurse Responsibilities